Promoting inclusivity in our industry

 - During our Open House weeks of events, we hold at least one full day of workshops at Old Diorama, a fully accessible venue

-- We run a number of events each year to discuss issues faced by disadvantaged groups or to facilitate opportunities for these members to raise their profile with casting directors such as a self-taping workshop for Blue Diamond Drama Academy in association with the National Theatre and Maureen Hughes Casting, a meet and greet with the Casting Directors Guild for D/deaf and disabled members and a panel event in partnership with the Casting Society of America about authenticity within casting
+- We run several events each year to discuss issues faced by disadvantaged groups or to facilitate opportunities for these members to raise their profile with casting directors such as a self-taping workshop for Blue Diamond Drama Academy in association with the National Theatre and Maureen Hughes Casting, a meet and greet with the Casting Directors Guild for Deaf and disabled members and a panel event in partnership with the Casting Society of America about authenticity within casting

 We welcome your feedback and ideas on how Spotlight can continue to positively influence our industry to be more inclusive.
 Please email [email protected].